 |An introductory course in Biology selected from the following (3-4 credits)|

 Note: Students pursuing BS degrees and those interested in taking upper-level natural science classes such as Bio Sci 310 (General Ecology) should take Chem 102 and Bio Sci 150 as part of their introductory core requirements.

 |An upper-level course selected from the following (3 credits)|

 At least 9 upper-level (numbered 300 or above) credits selected from the list of approved elective courses for the CES major.
 At least 6 of these must be taken outside the student’s major program and at least 3 must be from the natural sciences.

 At least 12 credits in upper-level (numbered 300 and above) courses.
 Students must complete at least 9 upper-level credits for the minor in residence at UWM

-Students must attain a 2.500 GPA on all UWM credits attempted for the minor.
-In addition, the College requires that students attain a 2.500 GPA on all minor credits attempted, including transfer work.
+Students must attain a 2.000 GPA on all UWM credits attempted for the minor, including transfer work.